twittwer/neo4j-paper/paper/conclusion.md

 # Conclusion

 In the end you can say that Graph databases, and therefore also Neo4j, don't need joins to achieve relationships, since they are already first-class citizens.
 This has a huge impact on performance, since join-operations are very expensive.
-As Neo4j holds its data as JSON it has a similiar structure to document based databases and could therefore be used together.
-Out of that you can get the advantages of both systems.
-The only disadvantage is, that you need to hold every data twice and so you need more storage.
+As Neo4j holds its data as JSON it has a similiar structure to document based databases and could be used together.
+That way you can get the advantages of both systems.
+The only disadvantage is the need to store the whole data twice, which requires more storage.

-Back to Neo4j.
-In the CAP-theorem it stands between C and A and is therefore not partition tolerant.
-Since Neo4j is relationship-oriented trying to achieve partition tolerance can cause many side effects and complex queries are necessary.
-When you try to get some partition tolerance you lose the other advantages and so there is no use of the hard work.
+In general Neo4j fullfills the CAP-theorem in points of **c**onsistency and **a**vailablity and doesn't provide **p**artition tolerant.
+Because Neo4j is relationship-oriented, trying to achieve partition tolerance can cause many side effects and complex queries would decrease the performance considerable.

 Neo4j has many use cases.
-For example it is used by companies such as Walmart for real-time recommendations, Ebay for logistics, LinkedIn as a Social Network and TomTom for GeoRouting.
-It is however not used by Facebook, which "they should" as told by the Neo4j staff (Neo4j Staff, 2011, para.
+For example it is used by companies such as Walmart for real-time recommendations, Ebay for logistics, LinkedIn as a representation for their Social Network and TomTom for geo-routing.
+An interessting fact at this point was published by the Neo4j staff.
+They said Neo4j is not used by Facebook, which "they should" change (Neo4j Staff, 2011, para.
 5).<br>

 Neo4j is mainly used for relational analytics and is hence not efficient unless you have many joins.
 The following chart will enforce this statement.<br>
 ![neo4j sql comparison](/paper/images/neo4j_joins.PNG)<br>
 (Dhaval Dalal, 2014, slide 19).<br>
-As seen in the graph, Neo4j's full potential unleashes when many join-operations are being used as the query execution time stays at a constant low, whereas the execution time for inner joins in MySQL rises exponentially.
-Another performance aspect is, that Neo4j in its second version can automatically index often used Nodes and get an additional speed advantage out of that.
+As shown in the graph, Neo4j's full potential unleashes when many join-operations are executed as the query execution time stays constantly low, whereas the execution time for inner joins in MySQL rises exponentially.
+Another performance aspect is, that Neo4j in its second version can automatically index often used Nodes and gets an additional speed advantage while run time.

-Overall Neo4j is quite unique, but has high potential in the relational aspects of databases.
+Overall Neo4j is quite unique, but has high potential in the sector of relational databases.
-It is usefull for complex relational data queries and can be used for many different business fields.
+It is usefull to perform complex relational data queries and can be used for many different business case.
-It is still the most popular graph database and some weeknesses can be shortened if you use Neo4j with another NoSQL database.
+It is still the most popular graph database and some weeknesses can be handeled by using Neo4j with another NoSQL database together.

 ***
 > ## Sources